snark87/vibe-coding-experiment/docs/review/ui_requirements_review.md

 1. **Alignment with Functional Requirements**: Ensure all UI requirements explicitly map back to the functional requirements to prevent scope creep.

+Comment: has to be addressed

 2. **Design System Specification**: Add references to a design system or component library that will be used to ensure consistency.

+Comment: first, design system has to be created

 3. **Accessibility Guidelines**: Expand the brief mention of accessibility to include specific WCAG standards that should be met.

 4. **Internationalization**: Add considerations for potential future localization/internationalization.

+Comment: out of scope of MVP

 5. **User Testing Plan**: Include recommended approaches for validating UI decisions with target users.